 We require highly skilled personnel to operate and provide technical services and support for our business.
 Competition for skilled and other labor required for our drilling operations has increased in recent years as the number of rigs activated or added to worldwide fleets has increased.
-The number of rigs in operation is continuing to grow as new units ordered during the period from 2005 to 2008 are being delivered.
-Furthermore, additional rigs ordered from September 2010 to date are expected to increase the future demand for offshore drilling crews.
-In some regions such as Brazil, limited availability of qualified personnel in combination with local regulations focusing on crew composition, are expected to further increase demand for qualified offshore drilling crews, which may increase our costs.
+The number of rigs in operation is continuing to grow as new units are being delivered.
+Furthermore, additional rigs currently under construction are expected to increase the future demand for offshore drilling crews.
+In some regions such as Brazil and Western Africa, limited availability of qualified personnel in combination with local regulations focusing on crew composition, are expected to further increase demand for qualified offshore drilling crews, which may increase our costs.
 A continued expansion of the rig fleet, improved demand for drilling services in general, coupled with shortages of qualified personnel could further create and intensify upward pressure on wages and make it more difficult for us to staff and service our rigs.
 Such developments could adversely affect our financial results and cash flow.
 Furthermore, as a result of any increased competition for people and risk for higher turnover, we may experience a reduction in the experience level of our personnel, which could lead to higher downtime and more operating incidents.
 In response to these labor market conditions, we have increased our efforts related to recruitment, training, development and retention programs as required to meet our anticipated personnel needs.